Chapter 12 – Sexually Transmissible Infections (STIs)

 The term sexually transmissible infection (STI) is used to describe infections that are solely or commonly spread through sexual contact.
 Most STIs are asymptomatic or minimally symptomatic in their infectious stages, which increases the likelihood of onward spread of the infection.
 Most STIs are simple infections and easily treated.

 A comprehensive public health approach to the management and control of STIs includes health promotion and education, access to clinical care, screening and testing, contact tracing, treatment, surveillance, notification and vaccination.
-A full discussion of these elements is beyond the scope of this publication, which is designed to provide a basic practical clinical approach to the diagnosis and management of STIs.
+This chapter’s focus is designed to provide a practical approach to the diagnosis and management of STIs in Australian primary healthcare settings.

-The STIs we will consider in this chapter are:Chlamydia Gonorrhoea Mycoplasma genitalium infection Trichomoniasis Genital herpes Genital warts Hepatitis A Hepatitis B Hepatitis C Syphilis Human Immunodeficiency Virus
+The following STIs will be considered in this chapter:Chlamydia Gonorrhoea Mycoplasma genitalium Trichomoniasis Genital herpes Genital warts Hepatitis A Hepatitis B Hepatitis C Syphilis Human Immunodeficiency Virus

-Genital symptoms may have causes other than STIs, although these are not discussed in this chapter.
-Candida and bacterial vaginosis are discussed in Chapter 4: The Vagina and Vulva (see Bacterial Vaginosis), and Pelvic Inflammatory Disease (PID) is discussed in Chapter 13: Pelvic Inflammatory Disease....
+It is important to remember that genital symptoms may have causes other than STIs, although these are not discussed in this chapter.
+Candida and bacterial vaginosis are discussed in Chapter 4: The Vagina and Vulva (see Bacterial Vaginosis), Pelvic Inflammatory Disease (PID) is discussed in Chapter 13: Pelvic Inflammatory Disease, urinary tract infections are covered in Chapter 6: The Bladder and the ...
 Buy now